mintlayer/zk/README.md

 sudo  ./clear.sh
 ```

-### ZKMintlayer Test
+### ZkThunder Test

-With a running ZKMintlayer docker cluster and a local Mintlayer node(as well as open wallet), you can do tests of deploying contracts and calling contracts by provided scripts.
+With a running ZkThunder docker cluster and a local Mintlayer node(as well as open wallet), you can do tests of deploying contracts and calling contracts by provided scripts.
 But first, you need to install the dependencies:

 ```sh
 cd  ./local-setup-test